Changissnz/nu_merchant_principal/README.md

 or the contra.
-The command of the illusionist cannot be dynamically suited to purposes outside of the obscured design for a narrow scope of effects wanted by the illusionist; this narrow scope of effects do not include the entire possible spectrum of the illusion's reception.
+The command of the illusionist cannot be dynamically suited to purposes outside of the obscured design for a narrow scope of effects wanted by the illusionist; this narrow scope of wanted effects does not include the entire possible spectrum of the illusion's reception.